 - Hiroshima tourist loop bus, “Meipuru-pu”

 Japan Rail Pass may cover some more bus services.
 But even official site does not provide any detailed information.
-As far as I know, I can confirm that JR Pass covers only these bus services.
+As far as I know, I can confirm that JR Pass covers only these bus services at this point.

 Miyajima ferry service is operated between Miyajimaguchi and Miyajima.
 Japan Rail Pass is valid for this route.
 Miyajima is UNESCO world heritage site and one of the most popular destination for foreign travellers.
 This ferry cruise is very short trip.
 It takes only 10 minutes.
 Please refer one of my post, How to get Miyajima to get the details about Miyajima.

-JR Kyushu operates the international ferry service between Hakata and Busan (Korea) But this is NOT valid for Japan Rail Pass.
+JR Kyushu operates the international ferry service between Hakata and Busan (Korea) But this is NOT covered by Japan Rail Pass.

 Other train services